jeroen84/datarushnl/content/post/powerbi.md

----
++++
+date = 2020-03-02
+author = "Jeroen van de Erve"
-title: "Power BI: keeping your dashboards up-to-date"
+title = "Power BI: keeping your dashboards up-to-date" description = "Automate data retrieval of your Power BI dashboards in just a few steps explained" tags = ["powerbi", "automation", "dashboard"]
-date: 2020-03-02
-draft: false
-toc: false
-images:
-tags:
-  - powerbi
-  - dashboards
-  - businessintelligence
-  - automation
-  - cloud
-  - microsoft
----
++++

 Do you update your Power BI dashboard by clicking on the Refresh button?
 And, subsequently, share the updated dashboard by e-mail or other communication methods with your stakeholders?
 If so, keep on reading!